Avataars: Covenant of the Shield

 Avataars: Covenant of the Shield is a three-issue comic book mini-series, published by Marvel Comics in 2000.
 The series is written by Len Kaminski and pencilled by Oscar Jimenez and Javier Saltares.

 Set in a sword and sorcery version of the Marvel Universe Earth, it features alternative versions of Marvel characters such as Spider-Man, Captain America, Doctor Doom, the Avengers, the Fantastic Four, and the X-Men.

 Publication history

 Avataars: Covenant of the Shield was initially intended as a twelve-issue project featuring established Marvel characters in a fantasy setting, but the story was never published.
 Marvel was in financial trouble at the time, and a twelve-issue series was not considered viable, so the creative team instead produced a three-issue prologue to the main saga, in an unsuccessful attempt to generate sufficient interest in a longer story.

+Each issue was priced at $2.99, with Tom Brevoort serving as editor and Bob Harras as editor-in-chief.

 Plot

 Eurth

 The series begins with the formation of the planet Eurth by the Shaper of Worlds under the supervision of the Living Tribunal, Eternity, and Infinity.
 Their purpose is to create a planet that is an alternative version of Earth to further understand the heroes that inhabit that world.